Orb-Workshop/bundledeuch/README.md

 #### Notes

-- If you prefer, you can clone this repository, then copy and paste the contents of the repository over your new CS2 Workshop project.
+- If you prefer, you can clone this repository, then copy and paste the contents of the repository over to your new CS2 Workshop project.

   - By preference, the `packages.json` file should be edited to reflect your project! ie. `name` field.